BigBang1112/gbx-net/README.md

 GBX.NET is compatible with **.NET Standard 2.0** since version 0.2.0.
 Earlier versions are built on .NET Standard 2.1.

+Since version 0.5.2, the library is also compatible with **.NET Framework 4.5**.

 The library is also set to **x86 assembly** due to LZO compression problems in x64.
 It is unsure whenever this will be resolved.

 ## Dependencies